 The instruments have endured the atrocities faced by their owners during the Holocaust.
 They poignantly carry the memories, scars and stories of the survivors, those lost, and those family members and others who have handed them in to the collection.

 All the instruments have one thing in common: not only did they endure the conflict, but they also ensured the Holocaust will be remembered through the powerful medium of music.

 “Often these instruments were played in brutal circumstances during the Holocaust,” Canadian composer Jaap Nico Hamburger tells Classic FM.

 “Examples include the Men and Women’s orchestras in Auschwitz, where prisoners were forced to play upbeat tunes as fellow prisoners were marched into the gas chambers.”

 A famous example is the niece of Gustav Mahler, Alma Rosé, a violin prodigy who before the war gave concerts all over Europe, and during was made to be leader of the Woman’s Orchestra in Auschwitz.
 She died at Auschwitz in 1944.

 “Some of these instruments survived, even if the musicians did not,” Hamburger says.
 “It’s about giving a voice, through these instruments, to musicians who showed resilience, dared to hope, and defied the odds by creating art in a place where art did not live.”

-Hamburger has written two symphonies to commemorate the lives lost during the Holocaust, and the Violins of Hope were played at the premiere of the Second Symphony, which will be released next month on a new recording on Leaf Music.
+Hamburger has written two symphonies to commemorate the lives lost during the Holocaust, and the Violins of Hope were played at the premiere of the Second Symphony, which have been released in a new recording on Leaf Music.

 “Before the Second World War, approximately 9.5 million Jews lived in Europe (1.7 percent of the total European population).
 By 1945, almost 60 percent had been murdered,” Hamburger says.